 In June, we opened our new administrative headquarters in Chestertown, Md.
 The 60,000-square-foot facility houses some 120 employees.
 The new building gives us the space we need to support our operations with room to support our future growth plans.
 It also helps us be competitive in the workplace and attract the best employees.

 The building—several years in the making —opened to little fanfare.
 There was no party or ribbon-cutting ceremony.
-This year, we’ve all had celebrations cancelled or postponed or scaled back in size, be it a wedding, a special birthday, or an event marking a new beginning.
+This year, we’ve all had celebrations canceled or postponed, or scaled back in size, be it a wedding, a special birthday, or an event marking a new beginning.

 In a year in which fighting a virus brought many of us together, politically, we grew apart.
 Agreement, compromise, and solutions remain rare commodities in Washington.
 All the disharmony makes me wonder: What if you ran your business the same way?
 Nothing would ever get done!